alxkhr/memo/README.md

 - close the suggestions on esc and on choosing one (fixes new line after tag bug)
 - really responsive design
   - list beneath details on desktop
+  - suggestions not as dropdown on mobile, maybe over keyboard
 - semantic html
   - tags: ie. header, navigation
 - support more content types (links, drawings, photos, todo-list)